bologer/anycomment.io/readme.txt

 * Fixed design issue when social tab was not displaying proper form styles
 * Fixed issue when Mail.Ru did not show as active when enabled
 * Fixed issue when some websites had problem with loading comments or widget in sidebar, #327
+* Fixed issue when user was not notified about new reply when sent from admin panel, #330